How to plan a family vacation in Fort Myers, Florida

 Wildlife encounters

 There are so many ways to enjoy wildlife along the Southwest Florida coast!
 Some places you will want to check out: J.N.
 “Ding” Darling Wildlife Refuge on Sanibel Island, Manatee Park in Fort Myers, and Lovers Key State Park near Bonita Springs.
 While it’s a short drive away, visitors should also consider taking an Everglades airboat tour!
-Here’s my full review of the Everglades Airboat Tour that we took a few years ago.
+Here’s my full review of the Everglades Airboat Tour that we took.

 For more in-depth information on wildlife encounters, check out this post on family-friendly wildlife viewing near Fort Myers.